MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-programmers-guide.md

 ## Basic DOM structure

 The DOM structure mirrors the structure of your Unity scene.
-The application's "Scene" member corresponds to the game object to which your MeshApp component is attached.
+The application's "Scene" member corresponds to the game object to which your Mesh Cloud Scripting component is attached.
 The following Mesh API classes map one-to-one with Unity objects created in the editor:

 - GameObject (& Transform Component) -> TransformNode
 - Light Component -> PointLightNode, SpotLightNode, DirectionalLightNode